michaelzetune/Bank-Regression-with-R/README.md

 ```
 ## 4. Exhaustive Search for Best Attributes

 ### Now we will try an exhaustive search of all variables in the dataset.
-A warning was returned in regards to lienar dependencies, so we had to exclude the 'housing' and 'loan' columns from the analysis
+A warning was returned in regards to linear dependencies, so we had to exclude the `housing` and `loan` columns from the analysis
 ```R
 install.packages("leaps")
 library(leaps)